concord-consortium/teaching-teamwork/json-file-formats.md

           "7404": {"max": 5}
         }
       },
-      "input": ["A", "B"],                 # labels the input pins, if you want unlabeled inputs use "" "output": ["C", "D"],                # labels the output pins, if you want unlabeled inputs use "" "autoWiring": {                      # used to auto wire the boards if the interface/allowAutoWiring option is set "chips": {                         # defines the internal name, type and location of the chips on the board "not": {
+      "localInputSize": 4,                 # number of holes in the local input connector (switches) "localOutputSize": 4,                # number of holes in the local output connector (leds) "autoWiring": {                      # used to auto wire the boards if the interface/allowAutoWiring option is set "chips": {                         # defines the internal name, type and location of the chips on the board "not": {